VarLad/crenshaw-lets-build-a-compiler/02/README.md

 `<term> +/- <term>`

-(That's a bit of Backus-Naur Form, or BNF.)
+(That's a bit of [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), or BNF.)

 To do this we need a procedure that recognizes a term  and leaves its   result   somewhere,  and  another   that   recognizes   and distinguishes  between   a  '+'  and  a  '-'  and  generates  the appropriate code.
-But if Expression is going to leave its result in DO, where should Term leave its result?
+But if Expression is going to leave its result in D0, where should Term leave its result?
 Answer:    the same place.
 We're  going  to  have  to  save the first result of Term somewhere before we get the next one.